Blockchain-Learning-Group/dapp-fundamentals/course-content/2-intro-to-dapps-HS.rst

 -----------------------

 - Ensure Metamask is installed, unlocked and connected to the local client(localhost:8545).
+  - Metamask may be insalled `here <https://metamask.io/>`_

-- Fund your metamask account!
+- Fund your Metamask account!

 .. code-block:: console